 16. Widen your friendship circle

 My friendship circles are so varied now compared to a decade ago.
 Whilst I used to spend time with those predominately in my own demographic I now mix with people from a mixture of backgrounds.
-Your world is crafted merely within the context of your surroundings and growing up for me this was a place predominately dominated by one race and one religion, so I wrongly assumed the rest of the world shared the same views, values and perspective as me.
-Since meeting people from different parts of the world with different backgrounds, religions and views enabled me to develop perspective and much more awareness for the world.
+Your world is crafted merely within the context of your surroundings and growing up for me this was a place predominately dominated by one race and one religion, so I wrongly assumed the rest of the world shared my views, values and perspective.
+Completely naive and since meeting people from different parts of the world I have developed perspective and awareness for different backgrounds, religions and views.
 I absolutely love the diversity, culture and mixture of people I call my friends.

 17. Gain perspective

 Hearing the views of others, especially when they differ or contrast with my own completely opens my eyes to seeing things in a new light.
 If you’re open to listening to other people, with a view to understanding rather than imposing your own views, you gain perspective.
 I like to consult a variety of people for their opinions, especially those who I know would probably disagree with me.
 It helps me to understand, consolidate and challenge my perception.

 18. Asking for help is not weak

 I was completely misguided to ever think that asking for help was a sign of weakness.
 It’s not.
 It’s wise, powerful and demonstrates a huge sense of personal awareness.
 It’s foolish to think one person can know and do everything.

 It’s only when we stop learning that we become stagnate, complacent and bored.
 Life is about learning and this is not limited to formal education.

 I’m lucky to have travelled across continents to a plethora of countries across the globe.
 I immerse myself in the way of the local people and it completely opens my eyes to different ways of life.
 Travelling is one of my favourite, albeit expensive hobbies.
 I absolutely love learning about culture, people and food so travelling for me is heaven.